 We monitor progress and share best practices with regulated entities

 A diverse and inclusive workforce helps financial service providers to connect with an increasingly diverse customer base.
-We assess the voluntarily-reported diversity and inclusion policies and practices of entities we regulate in order to develop and share strategic advice, best practices, and trends.
+We assess the diversity and inclusion policies and practices of entities we regulate in order to develop and share strategic advice, best practices, and trends.

 We reach out to minority-owned and women-owned businesses